Giving to the College of Technology

 - Research: research occurs in all areas of the college, and its centers.
 For example, through The Abramson Center, research is conducted to provide healthcare access throughout the community through the use of technology.
 Research-designated gifts provide needed support and infrastructure for the latest technical developments.

-- Merchandising Star Awards: This bi-annual event (scheduled for 2013) highlights leading members of the retail merchandising community for outstanding contributions to the profession.
-Proceeds benefit the Consumer Sciences & Merchandising program, which prepares students for retail and human resources careers.
-The 2009 event was chaired by community philanthropist Philamena Baird and co-chaired by Lou Delone of Houston Magazine.
+- Merchandising Star Awards: This bi-annual event highlights leading members of the retail merchandising community for outstanding contributions to the profession.
+Proceeds benefit the Retailing and Consumer Science program, which offers a unique curriculum focused on retailing, merchandising, and consumer behavior.

 For more information on designating a gift to one of these areas, contact us.